yWorks/ontology-visualizer/README.md

 - [Read the article](https://www.yworks.com/use-case/visualizing-an-ontology) about an _Ontology Visualizer_
 - [Learn more about yFiles](https://www.yworks.com/products/yfiles), the software library for visualizing, editing, and analyzing graphs

-If you have any questions or suggestions, send us an email at [consulting@yworks.com](mailto:consulting@yworks.com) or call [+49 7071 9709050](tel:+4970719709050).
+If you have any questions or suggestions, email us at [consulting@yworks.com](mailto:consulting@yworks.com) or call [+49 7071 9709050](tel:+4970719709050).

 ## How to run this app